How to Write a Business Email

 That’s a lot of communication.

 While we send a lot of emails, many of them are not effective.
-Everyone’s inbox holds those difficult to read or process emails, hanging around because the recipient is unclear on how to reply or act.
+Everyone’s inbox holds those difficult-to-read or process emails hanging around because the recipient is unclear on how to reply or act.
 Don’t let that happen to your business emails.
 Etiquette, style, and format are essential to writing emails that get results.

 The first step in writing a business email is to consider who your audience is.
 Next, determine the purpose of the email.
 Be clear and concise, and include the following sections: